plotly/plotly.py/README.md

 conda install "notebook>=5.3" "ipywidgets=7.5"
 ```

+In order to install plotly jupyter extension, your system should have installed and path to:

+1.  git
+2.  node.js

 ### JupyterLab Support (Python 3.5+)
 For use in JupyterLab, install the `jupyterlab` and `ipywidgets`
 packages using pip...